medialab/xan/docs/cmd/vocab.md

 vocab doc-token options:
     --tf-weight <weight>         TF weighting scheme.
 One of "count", "binary", "ratio", or "log-normal". [default: count]
     --k1-value <value>           "k1" Factor for BM25 computation. [default: 1.2]
     --b-value <value>            "b"  Factor for BM25 computation. [default: 0.75] --chi2-significance <value>  Filter doc,token pairs by only keeping significant ones wrt their chi2 score that must be above the given significance level.
 Accepted levels include "0.5", "0.1", "0.05", "0.025", "0.01", "0.005" and "0.001".

 vocab cooc options:
     -w, --window <n>             Size of the co-occurrence window, in number of tokens around the currently considered token.
 If not given, co-occurrences will be computed using the bag of words model where tokens are considered to co-occur with every other one in the same document.
                                  Set the window to "1" to compute bigram collocations.
 Set a larger window to get something similar to what word2vec would consider.
     -F, --forward                Whether to only consider a forward window when traversing token contexts.
     --distrib                    Compute directed distributional similarity metrics instead.
+    --specificity                Compute the lgl specificity score per token instead.
     --min-count <n>              Minimum number of co-occurrence count to be included in the result.
                                  [default: 1]
+    --chi2-significance <value>  Filter doc,token pairs by only keeping significant ones wrt their chi2 score that must be above the given significance level.
+Accepted levels include "0.5", "0.1", "0.05", "0.025", "0.01", "0.005" and "0.001".
+    --G2-significance <value>    Filter doc,token pairs by only keeping significant ones wrt their G2 score that must be above the given significance level.
+Accepted levels include "0.5", "0.1", "0.05", "0.025", "0.01", "0.005" and "0.001".

 Common options:
     -h, --help             Display this message